dygufa/simple-carousel/README.md

 # Simple Carousel

-The goal of this plugin is not generate the interface for the carousel, it's just provide the back structure.
-In this way, the developer have more facility do adapt the plugin for his necessities.
+The purpose of this plugin isn't generate any interface for the carousel, it's just provide the back structure.
+In this way, the dev has more facility to adapt the plugin for his necessities.

 ## Options